bridzius/bridzius.github.io/README.md

 Otherwise known as https://bridzius.github.io

-This is a personal website
+- This is a Personal Website.
-Single Page Website in all of its glory.
+- A Single Page Website in all of its glory.